naacl-org/naacl-schedule-2019/README.md

 #### 2. Combined Mapping File

 It's also equally convenient to have a single `id_map.txt` file for the entire main conference event.
 To do this, we start with `data/mapping/papers_id_map.txt` and the manually add in the entries from `data/mapping/industry_id_map.txt`, `data/mapping/demos_id_map.txt`, `data/mapping/tutorials2019_id_map.txt`, and `data/mapping/srw_id_map.txt`.
 You will need to modify the START IDs from each mapping file to have the same suffixes as in the previous section (e.g., `-demos` for the demo IDs, etc.) so as to make lookup easier.

+#### 3. Non-anthology Metadata File

+For most of the items in the schedule, the titles and authors are supposed to be provided by the `N19.XML` file which is the file used by the ACL anthology.
+However, there are instances when the anthology does not contain all of the items in the schedule.
+One example is TACL papers that have been chosen by their authors to be presented at the conference.
+Such papers may not show in the anthology on time and, therefore, their titles and authors may not be included in the XML file.
+Another example is non-archival papers for the student research workshop (SRW).
+They may be included as posters in the schedule but their metadata is, again, not included in the XML file since they are non-arhival.

+To handle such cases where the anthology XML file may not have the metadata we need, we need to manually create a file that does.
+This file should be created by the program chairs and should be a tab-separated file with the following fields: paper IDs, titles, and authors.
+The IDs should be the same as they are in the manually combined order file above, i.e., TACL paper IDs should have the `-tacl` suffix, SRW ones should have the `-srw` suffix, etc.

+For NAACL 2019, this file is located at `data/non-anthology-metadata.tsv`.
+Any changes to the titles and authors for these papers should be made directly to this file.

 ### Parsing the Order File